IMPORTANT: COVID-19 update on courses supported through the HWSP

 The Modified Monash Model (MMM) is a geographical classification system that categorises metropolitan, regional, rural and remote areas according to both geographical remoteness and town size.

-The Health Workforce Scholarship Program is available to privately employed health professionals providing health services to areas categorised as MMM 3-7.
+The Health Workforce Scholarship Program is available to privately employed health professionals providing face to face clinical health services to areas categorised as MMM 3-7.

-Health professionals providing primary health care services in an Aboriginal Medical Service (AMS) or Aboriginal Community Controlled Health Services (ACCHS) can be located within a MMM 1-7 location.
+Health professionals providing primary health care services in an Aboriginal Community Controlled Health Organisation (ACCHO) can be located within a MMM 1-7 location.

 To find the classification of a specific location, go to the DoctorConnect website.